 This may include on-farm demonstrations, feed, pasture management, genetics, and nutrition.

-The program will close on 25 September 2025.
-The closed, non-competitive process is only available to invited organisations.
+The closed, non-competitive process closed on 25 September 2025.
+Only organisations invited to apply were eligible.
 For more details visit GrantConnect.

 Market Feedback and Forward Contracts Program